 About this award

-The Ann & Jo-Ann Sobkow Award is meant to embrace diversity and its primary purpose is to support refugee student post-secondary education across Canada.
-Awards are to be used towards receiving post-secondary education in a helping profession (e.g. Education, health care, social work counselling, community development, etc.).
-The Award is in the amount of $1,300.
+The Ann & Jo-Ann Sobkow Award is meant to embrace diversity and its primary purpose is to support the student’s post-secondary education across Canada in a helping profession (e.g. Education, health care, social work counselling, community development, etc.).
+The Award is in the amount of $3,000 from 2022 – 2026.
+After which time the financials of the scholarship will be reviewed to determine how much will be allocated for 2027 – 2031

 For more information on the Ann and Jo-Ann Sobkow Scholarship Award and the Donor memorial fund go to: Sobkow Award page.